 The blue blue water of Kailua, the beaches and the Sandbar in Kaneohe is worth the 30 min+ commute through the H3, Pali and Likelike tunnels.
 No where on the island can you get the spectacular Ko'olau mountains view.

-The closer you live to the Ko'olau mountain range the rainier it gets.
+COMMUTE: The closer you live to the Ko'olau mountain range the rainier it gets.
 So if you are ok with rain then live on the Windard side.
-The trade off is the H3 commute from Kaneohe to Camp Smith is very easy and very little traffic.
+The trade off is the 30 min H3 commute from Kaneohe to Camp Smith and Pearl Harbor is very easy and light traffic.

-For shopping, there is a new Target that opened in Kailua and lots of shops and restaurants.
+For shopping, there is a new Target and Whole foods that opened in Kailua and lots of small business owed shops and restaurants.

 The MCBH Kaneohe has boat rentals at MWR.
-You can also rent diving equipment, snorkeling gear, etc. and visit the sandbar.
-The Kaneohe Sand bar is one of the largest in the world.
+You can also rent diving equipment, snorkeling gear, boogey boards, etc. and visit the Kaneohe sandbar which is one of the largest sandbars in the world.

 Here is a look at homes in Kaneohe.
 Note the Ko'olau mountains go straight up.
 You can't get that mountain view anywhere else on the island.